 What We Do

-Our mission is to eradicate and raise awareness about noma and improve the quality of life for those who have been affected by it.
+Our mission is to eradicate and raise awareness about noma and ultimately improve the quality of life for those who have been affected by it and eradicate the disease.
 We are advocating for noma to be included on the WHO NTDs list, as this would help to increase global awareness and resources for those affected.
 We believe that through education and awareness, we can make a difference.
 Join us in spreading awareness about noma and advocating for its inclusion on the WHO NTDs list.
 Together, we can create a world free from noma and its harmful effects on communities around the globe.